lammps/lammps/doc/src/Howto_bpm.rst

 can be associated with an instance of :doc:`fix store/local <fix_store_local>` to record all instances of bond breakage for output.
 Additionally, one can use :doc:`compute nbond/atom <compute_nbond_atom>` to tally the current number of bonds per atom.

+In addition to bond styles, a new pair style :doc:`pair bpm/spring <pair_bpm_spring>` was added to accompany the bpm/spring bond style.
+This pair style is simply a hookean repulsion with similar velocity damping as its sister bond style.